Agrattendick/Group-Project/README.md

 		* Account for average cloud cover from Open Weather Maps.

 * Does living in high denisty or low density housing make a difference?
+	*Is there a correlation between number of solar panel instilation and median income?

 * How does a community benefit from personal solar panels for homeowners?
 	* How much carbon offset is provided by Solar Cells?